Vyral/gary-jacklin-recruiting/_posts/2021-02-16-3-important-tips-to-know-as-an-agent.md

 <br>Today’s discussion may be a little difficult to hear, but if you’re not making tons of commission dollars in the current market, you’re doing something wrong.
 I can pinpoint what those mistakes may be, so here are the three things you need to know to do well as a real estate agent right now:

 **1\.
 Scheduling a face-to-face meeting is essential**.
-This business is all about voice to voice to get face to face.
+This business is all about using voice to voice to get face to face.
 No real estate can be transacted without a meeting.
 Sure, we can do many things virtually, but the vast majority of transactions will require a face-to-face meeting.
 That means you need to schedule an appointment, which sounds simple, but it’s very challenging for many agents.
 So how do you do it?
-Well...
+Well…

 **2\.
 Reach out to your database**.
 Those of you who have been calling your database are the ones rocking it these days.
 If you haven’t been, start calling the people in your database.
 Make a list of people to call, and make five calls a day.